Implementation of ordering functions

 Merge sort is a nicer algorithm: it's deterministic and has optimal worst-case performance.
 But partitioning is a nicer operation: more parallel, has a stable out-of-place form but is much easier to do in-place.
 And partitioning can reduce the range of the data enough to use an extremely quick counting sort or other methods.
 Outside of sorting, partitioning is also a natural fit for binary search, where it's mandatory for sensible cache behavior with large enough arguments.

 The fastest methods end up using quicksort for the generic case and merge sort for special cases.
-One of these is for smaller arrays where choosing a pivot is too hard; merge competes with other options like insertion sort and sorting networks.
+One such case being smaller arrays where choosing a pivot is too hard; for these merge competes with other options like insertion sort and sorting networks.

 It's the patterns that get you.
 An adaptive merge sort is good at handling sequences of runs, while a quicksort can handle inputs with few unique values.
 These can be tested for, but they're also oversimplified.
 Adaptive merge sort is good if any of its merges are easy, which can happen if the array is scrambled at the small scale and ordered at a larger scale.
 Quicksort is harder to pin down, as various base cases might exploit many kinds of structure.
 Ultimately, I don't think you can know what the cost of one method or the other will be exactly, so there will always be cases where you choose the wrong one.